jpype-project/jpype/doc/quickguide.rst

 Classes/Objects
 ---------------

-Java classes are presented whereever possible exactly like Python classes.
+Java classes are presented wherever possible similar to Python classes.
 The only major difference is that Java classes and objects are closed and cannot be modified.
 As Java is strongly typed, casting operators are used to select specific overloads when calling methods.
-Classes are either imported using as a module or loaded with the ``JClass`` factory.
+Classes are either imported using a module, loaded using ``JPackage`` or loaded with the ``JClass`` factory.

 +---------------------------+---------------------------------------------------------+---------------------------------------------------------+